back-kh/SADA/README.md

 It is glyph dictionary for supporting on SADA paper.

- inspired by publicly datasets Khmer Palm-leaf, we designed glyph dictionary based on grammar structures for validation khmer word order.
+ Inspired by publicly datasets Khmer Palm-leaf, we designed glyph dictionary based on grammar structures for validation khmer word order.
 This files included,
 1) Khmer Common Grammar Structures
 2) Khmer Class and Type